Ipswich

 Features on the map

-Works', presumably processing coprolites and phosphate-rich nodules as
+Works', processing coprolites and phosphate-rich nodules as

 fertiliser, stands south of The Griffin when most people know only of